-Roadshows were held in each ward during February and March 2019.
+Roadshows were held in each ward during October and November 2019 and January 2020 with regard to the 3rd review of the IDP.
 The Municipality could therefore capture the progress made and the challenges faced by each ward to have a better understanding of the realities associated with each area (socio-economically and geographically).
+2020/21 Budget Consultation meetings could not be held due to the national lockdown as result of the Covid-19 pandemic.
 The table below indicates the detail of the sessions that were held: